visualitypl/textris/README.md

 - e-mail proxy allowing to inspect messages using [Mailinator](https://mailinator.com/) or similar service
 - phone number E164 validation and normalization with the [phony](https://github.com/floere/phony) gem
+- built-in support for the Twilio API thanks to the [twilio-ruby](https://github.com/twilio/twilio-ruby) gem
 - multiple, per-environment configurable and chainable delivery methods
-- built-in support for the Twilio API thanks to the [twilio-ruby](https://github.com/twilio/twilio-ruby) gem
 - extensible with any number of custom delivery methods (also chainable)
 - support for testing using self-explanatory `Textris::Base.deliveries`
-- simple, extensible code written from the ground up instead of copying *ActionMailer*
+- simple, extensible and fully tested code written from the ground up instead of copying guts of *ActionMailer*

 ## Installation